kjolley/BIGSdb_documentation/curator_guide.rst

 Please note that links displayed within the curation interface will vary depending on database contents and the permissions of the curator.
 Some
 infrequently used links are usually hidden by default.
 These can be enabled by clicking the 'Show all' toggle switch.
+The admin section has feature- specific toggles as well as a 'Show all' toggle.

 .. image:: /images/curation/show_all.png